Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtomlapi.md

 private void Setup()
 {
-    NetworkingManager.Singleton.ConnectionApprovalCallback += ApprovalCheck;
+    NetworkManager.Singleton.ConnectionApprovalCallback += ApprovalCheck;
-    NetworkingManager.Singleton.StartHost();
+    NetworkManager.Singleton.StartHost();
 }

-private void ApprovalCheck(byte[] connectionData, ulong clientId, MLAPI.NetworkingManager.ConnectionApprovedDelegate callback)
+private void ApprovalCheck(byte[] connectionData, ulong clientId, MLAPI.NetworkManager.ConnectionApprovedDelegate callback) {
-{
     //Your logic here
     bool approve = true;
     bool createPlayerObject = true;

     // The prefab hash.
 Use null to use the default player prefab
-    // If using this hash, replace "MyPrefabHashGenerator" with the name of a prefab added to the NetworkedPrefabs field of your NetworkingManager object in the scene ulong? prefabHash = SpawnManager.GetPrefabHashFromGenerator("MyPrefabHashGenerator");
+    // If using this hash, replace "MyPrefabHashGenerator" with the name of a prefab added to the NetworkPrefabs field of your NetworkManager object in the scene ulong? prefabHash = NetworkpawnManager.GetPrefabHashFromGenerator("MyPrefabHashGenerator");

     //If approve is true, the connection gets added.
 If it's false.
 The client gets disconnected callback(createPlayerObject, prefabHash, approve, positionToSpawnAt, rotationToSpawnWith);